 UNPACKING AND INTERROGATING THE ANTHROPOCENE

 Joseph Stromberg (2013) writes that according to the “International Union of Geological Sciences (IUGS)” which is “the professional organization in charge of defining Earth’s time scale, we are officially in the Holocene (“entirely recent”) epoch, which began 11,700 years ago after the last major ice age”.
 However, Stromberg avers that various experts feel that the label is outdated.
 It is clear that human activity has created lasting impact on the planet.
 Environmental destruction has led to the compromising of ecosystems and mass extinctions.
 Human activity has impacted the core of the earth because of nuclear testing, fracking and deep drilling.
 The Anthropocene discourse is by no means unproblematic.
 As Andrew M. Baeur has astutely observed, the term “Anthropocene” elides the social inequities that happen amongst human populations and seems to suggest that the impact of humans upon the planet started towards the end of the 18th century (according to scholars aligned with Crutzen) or with the invention of the nuclear bomb.
 Andrew M. Baeur and Erle C. Ellis (2018) write that while the “Anthropocene has rightly called attention to a suite of grave global environmental consequences related to human activities”, the various points of emphasis deployed by scholars have “reoriented the concept in multiple directions, many of which work at cross-purposes from each other” (p.209).
-Bauer and Ellis also correctly note that the construction of the Anthropocene risks “downplaying the many nonhuman materials, things, and organisms that people are entangled with” (p.
+Bauer and Ellis also note that the construction of the Anthropocene risks “downplaying the many nonhuman materials, things, and organisms that people are entangled with” (p.
 212).
 Within the context of the struggle most postcolonial nations and communities have in asserting economic autonomy but also preserving the lands of their ancestors, the Anthropocene will therefore need to be reframed and re-situated to consider the toxic after-effects of a colonial plantation system, which Shanthini Pillai (2004) refers to as a plantocracy.

 Mentz (2019) writes that the dating of the Anthropocene is essentially manufactured and in fact nostalgic.
 He espouses a more pluralistic look at it, which is in tandem with what Moore does with the Capitolocene.
 From a postcolonial perspective this decimation has been part and parcel of colonisation as well, and that predates the Industrial Revolution.
 It is therefore important to realise that humans have been having an impact on the planet for a very long time.

-Tsing (2012) writes that the Anthropocene is a time of “contaminated diversity” and that the time has come to consider ways to collaborate together in order to work out how to create a “liveable earth” (p.95).
+Tsing (2012) asserts that the Anthropocene is a time of “contaminated diversity” and that the time has come to consider ways to collaborate together in order to work out how to create a “liveable earth” (p.95).
 This manner of viewing the exigencies of the Anthropocene and the communities that strive to survive in ecological disruption is coined the “slow disturbance” by Tsing, who reiterates that, “we need to tell the histories in which diversity emerges—that is, acknowledge its lively, and thus, contaminated forms”, adding that diversity “is created in collaborative synergies” (p.
 95).
 Tsing is referring to the collaborations between indigenous people and migrants (settlers), which may contribute to patches of “biocultural diversity” (p.95).
 But of course along the way, as this article seeks to unpack, the legacies of colonial disempowerments and disruptions must be considered – and this is relevant in the study of the Broken Earth trilogy.

 CONCEPTUAL FRAMEWORK